hydra-newmedia/hapi-sentry/README.md

 ## Own Sentry instance

-You can pass a `Sentry` instance to  the `client` option if you already initialized your own.
+You can pass a `Sentry` instance to  the `client` option if you already initialized your own like this:
-Example:

 ```js
 const server = hapi.server();